Special Needs Children

 The first orthodontic evaluation may be scheduled even before the child has any teeth.
 The purpose of this visit is to assess facial growth, particularly the growth of the jaws.
-Later as teeth begin to erupt, the orthodontist will make plans for the child’s short and long-term dental needs.
-For example, if a child’s upper teeth do not fit together (occlude) properly with the lower teeth, the orthodontist may suggest an early period of treatment to correct the relationship of the upper jaw to the lower jaw.
+Later as teeth begin to erupt, the Orthodontist, in communication with the cleft palate team will make plans for the child’s short and long-term dental needs.
+For example, if a child’s upper teeth do not fit together (occlude) properly with the lower teeth, the orthodontist at Pandit Clinic, Pune may suggest an early period of treatment to correct the relationship of the upper jaw to the lower jaw.
 It is not unusual for this initial period of treatment to be followed by a long rest period when the orthodontist monitors facial growth and dental development.
 With the eruption of the permanent teeth, the final phase of orthodontics completes alignment of the teeth.

 Prosthodontic Care for Cleft Lip

 Missing teeth in the cleft and craniofacial region pose a major factor for speech and aesthetics.
 Many a times, artificial teeth and dental appliances are required

 to improve the appearance of individuals with cleft and to meet their functional requirements for eating and speaking.
 The Cleft palate team may make a dental crown or bridge to replace missing teeth.
 Oral appliances called Obturators (Both removable and fixed) may help close the nose from the mouth so that speech will sound more normal.

 Care of the Permanent Dentition in Cleft Lip and Palate

 The presence of the permanent dentition usually heralds the start of definitive orthodontic treatment and Routine follow up.
 During the teenage years the patient can lack motivation and find it difficult to visualize the end